Turmoil Continues at City Hall as Adams Taps New First Dep and Another Aid is Arrested

 David Banks brother Phil Banks, the deputy mayor for public safety resigned Oct.
 7.

 But the US Attorneys office and the FBI were not averse to spreading the news that Mohamed Bahi, Adams liaison to the Muslim community, was arrested on Oct.
-8. Damian Williams, the US United States Attorney for the Southern District of New York and the FBI issued a joint statement Oct.
+8. Damian Williams, the US Attorney for the Southern District of New York and the FBI issued a joint statement Oct.
 8 revealing Bahi was charged with witness tampering and destruction of evidence in connection with a federal investigation of unlawful contributions to a particular 2021 mayoral campaign.

 Adams insisted, “I have never told anyone to do anything illegal or improper.
 My instructions have always been, follow the law.”

 Adams has said he will fight charges against him and plans to run for reelection.
-But when NBC’s Melissa Russo, sitting on the rotunda floor, asked him why he had no campaign web site or any listed reelection staff and was not soliciting donations for what is expected to be a crowded Deomocratic primary in June, Adams said he “did not want to peak early.”
+But when NBC’s Melissa Russo, sitting on the rotunda floor, asked him why he had no campaign web site nor any listed reelection staff and was not soliciting donations for what is expected to be a crowded Deomocratic primary in June, Adams said he “did not want to peak early.”

 Questions about the indictments and the parade of top aids heading to the exit filled up the entirety of the press avail.
 No questions about the day-to-day running of the city were asked.